 Chair will call on people who have not yet spoken before calling on someone a second time for a given subject.

-Share the oxygen – ensure that all members who wish to have an opportunity to speak are afforded a chance to do so.
+Share the oxygen – ensure that all members who wish to have an opportunity to speak are afforded a reasonable chance to do so as far as practicable.

 Maintain a respectful stance toward towards all participants.

-Listen to other points of view and try to understand other interests.
+Listen to other points of view and try to appreciate other interests.

 Share information openly, promptly, and respectfully.

-If requested to do so, hold questions to the end of each presentation.
+If requested to do so, hold questions till the end of each presentation.

 Make sure notes taken are accurate.